Continuous Conversations

 -H "Content-Type: application/json" \

--d '{"max_turns_task": 200}'Default is 50.
-Allowed range is 1–500.
-Higher values reduce false-positive failures on heavy tasks but lengthen the worst-case execution time.
+-d '{"max_turns_task": 200}'Default is 50, allowed range 1–500.
+Higher values reduce false failures on heavy tasks and lengthen the worst-case execution time.

 | Endpoint | Method | Description |